Skip to main content

 Record Setting Success

 Mitchell, CMU’s sophomore co-captain from Pioche, Nevada, won the regional buckle in Barrel Racing.
-Her second-string steed, Gus, was voted “Horse of the Year” in the region, after stepping in for Michelle’s favored horse, Jack, who was injured early in the season.
+Her second-string steed, Gus, was voted “Horse of the Year” in the region, after stepping in for Mitchell’s favored horse, Jack, who was injured early in the season.

 Jones, a junior from High River, Alberta, Canada, was the regional runner-up in All-Around and Goat Tying, and placed fifth in Breakaway Roping.